Out With The New, In With The Old: Hygiene

 Decayed Teeth

 Queen Elizabeth I set many trends during her time, but one of the most alarming ones was a fad for decayed teeth.
-See, Elizabeth loved her sweets, but without modern dentistry it didn't take long for her teeth to blacken with decay.
+Elizabeth loved sweets, but without modern dentistry it didn't take long for her teeth to blacken with decay.

 Still, she was the queen—and sugar, being expensive, was a status symbol for nobility—so it wasn't long before everyone was copying her look.
 That said, they often took short cuts and blackened their teeth with dyes and other implements.